spagettikod/vsix/README.md

 # vsix
-vsix is a CLI for Visual Studio Code Extension Marketplace.
-The tool can be useful to keep an off line stash of extension, for example in an air gapped environment.
+Private proxy for Visual Studio Code extensions.
+It serves extensions locally to your Visual Studio Code clients and keeps requested extensions in sync with the offical Visual Studio Code Marketplace.
+The tool can be useful for keeping an off line stash of extensions in an air gapped environments.

-You can keep a folder in sync with the Marketplace by specifying a list of extensions in a text file.
-These files can then be served internally using the `serve` command.

 ## Features
 * [get](#get) a VSIX package from the Marketplace to install locally in VS Code